-The story continues with the Lord stopping Moses from going where He sent Him, on penalty of death.
-Moses has to circumcise his sons in order to continue.
+The story continues with the Lord stopping Moses from going where He sent him, on penalty of death.
+Moses has to circumcise his sons to continue.
 What was circumcision?
 It was the sign of the covenant.
-They were God’s people and they would inherit the promised land.
+They were God’s people and they would inherit the Promised Land.

-Even in the Old Testament it talks about a circumcision of the heart.
-“And the LORD your God will circumcise your heart and the heart of your offspring, so that you will love the LORD your God with all your heart and with all your soul, that you may live.”
-(Deut.
-30:6)
+The Old Testament talks about a circumcision of the heart.
+“And the LORD your God will circumcise your heart and the heart of your offspring so that you will love the LORD your God with all your heart and with all your soul, that you may live” (Deuteronomy 30:6).

 We need circumcision for life.
 It’s right there in the Bible.
-We need the circumcision of our heart in order to love our God with all our heart and soul.
+We need the circumcision of our heart to love our God with all our heart and soul.

 If the flesh remains, there will be a battle of loves, and sometimes the flesh will win out.